-Pros tend to price these per project, which includes labor, the door, tracks and any hardware.
+Pros tend to price these per project, including labor, the door, tracks, and hardware.
 Design and material might increase the overall cost but won’t affect how long the job takes or the labor needed.
 If you’re changing any structural parts of the garage or installing new electrical, you’ll need permits.
 Homeowners associations sometimes have strict requirements for materials and designs.

 Let's calculate cost data for you.
 Where are you located?

 Where are you located?

 Cost data is based on actual project costs as reported by 13,990 HomeAdvisor members.

 Many variables impact the cost of your garage door installation, from garage size to the material you choose and the type of door.